Leo62-glitch/Mini_Jukebox/README.md

 # Jukebox Light - Lightweight OpenAI Jukebox Model

-Jukebox Light is a lightweight and modular version of the OpenAI Jukebox model, enabling music generation from text or audio prompts with reduced hardware resources.
+Jukebox Light is a lightweight and modular version of the OpenAI Jukebox model, enabling music generation from text or audio prompts with reduced hardware requirements.
-This project aims to make it easier to use and experiment with Jukebox by reducing the model size and VRAM requirements.
+This project aims to make Jukebox easier to use and experiment with by reducing the model size and VRAM consumption.

 ## Features

-- Music generation from text or short audio prompts
+- Generate music from text or short audio prompts
 - Lightweight model (smaller size, fewer parameters)
 - Simple interface (CLI or Python script)
 - Compatible with CPU and GPU (CUDA recommended for better performance)